mark-kubacki/apt-image/doc/troubleshooting.md

 ## Disable Sticky Packages

 Packages shouldn't be upgraded or modified between images.
+That's an best-practice with any layered container images.

 If an upgrade is necessary, the image tree (or lineage, in case of Docker) should be regenerated.

 To assist you with this best-practice for images, installed packages are 'sticky':